bdonchenko/ragnar/README.md

 Store is a place where we keep all our data.
 Data collections, state of components etc.

 Each value in the Store must be an Observable.
-Most appropriate implementation is BehaviourSubject:
+Most appropriate implementation is BehaviorSubject - when a component is created and subscribed to a store item, it receives current store value.

 ``` typescript
 import { BehaviorSubject } from 'rxjs';